-Then the awarding began with Gold, Silver, and Bronze medals being awarded the top 3 in each event.
+Then the awarding began with Gold, Silver, and Bronze medals being awarded to the top 3 in each event.

-This included use of a measuring wheel to measure the track in Lane 2 to establish a new 3000m start line; to clean the inside of lane 2 and outer lane 1 in the curves of grass and weeds; chopping down small trees blocking full view of the track in some areas; remarking the 100m lanes so that runners wouldn’t be encroaching on each other’s lanes, and remarking the inside of lane 2 in the curves so that 3000m runners wouldn’t be stepping in lane 1 and risking disqualification.
+This included use of a measuring wheel to measure the track in Lane 2 to establish a new 3000m start line; cleaning the inside of lane 2 and outer lane 1 in the curves of grass and weeds; chopping down small trees blocking full view of the track in some areas; remarking the 100m lanes so that runners wouldn’t be encroaching on each other’s lanes, and remarking the inside of lane 2 in the curves so that 3000m runners wouldn’t be stepping in lane 1 and risking disqualification.

 Huge thanks to these people and a few who helped and left before I could get their names.

-During the competition, heat and final event videos were being uploaded to PinoyAthletics for review by their computer software to analyze for individual times versus the hand timing being done trackside,
+During the competition, heat and final event videos were uploaded to PinoyAthletics for review by their computer software to analyze for individual times versus the hand timing being done trackside,

 I attach some photos of the winners, volunteers, and supporters, but these are by no means complete.
-Please tag yourselves and those present are welcome to add their own to this post.
+Please tag yourselves, and those present are welcome to add their own to this post.

 Lianne Diana Pama won with the biggest fish of over 1 kg.